 How to Serve

-After all that without the cooked vegetables, the good news is that this seasonal, classic dish is much quicker to make and ready in just 30 minutes.
+So, without any cooked vegetables, this classic Niçoise salad is much quicker to prepare, ready in just 30 minutes.
+Perfect for easy summer meals in hot weather.

-'Wine down' and serve with a good crusty baguette and a chilled glass of Rosé de Provence.
+So use the extra time, 'wine down'; serve with a good crusty baguette, a chilled glass of Rosé de Provence and bring on the sunshine.

 Niçoise Salad